AndrejTica/Zettelkasten/Fault tolerance.md

 ## fault types
 Fault tolerance means how well can we deal with faults when they happen.

-#### permanent faults
-meet its promises.

-#### error
-An error is something that might lead to a failure.
-For example when sending some bits across the network, some packets are expected to be damaged.

-#### fault
-The cause of an error.
-For example a bad transmission medium might be a fault.

-## fault types
-Fault tolerance means how well can we deal with faults when they happen.

 #### transient faults
 Occurs once and then disappears.
 If the operation is repeated, the fault goes away.